Peter Beinart: The Rise of Insurrectionists

 Play Video View Fees

 Peter Beinart is one of America’s most highly-regarded commentators on American politics and foreign policy.
-He is the associate professor of journalism and political science at The City University of New York, a Senior Fellow at the Foundation for Middle East Peace, a contributor to the Atlantic and Forward, and a political commentator for CNN.
-He hosts a biweekly podcast on topics around politics, Jewish life, and the Middle East for Forward.
+He is a professor of journalism and political science at The City University of New York, a Senior Fellow at the Foundation for Middle East Peace, editor-at-large for Jewish Currents, a contributor to the Atlantic, and a political commentator for CNN.
 Beinart burst onto the punditry scene immediately after graduating from Oxford in 1995.
-Since then, he has been editor of the New Republic magazine, written widely acclaimed books, and been a featured player on the television news circuit for his expertise and articulate analysis.
-Exclusively represented by Leading Authorities, Inc. speakers bureau, he addresses politics, foreign policy, elections, and the American-Israel relationship.
+Since then, he has been editor of the New Republic magazine, a senior columnist at The Forward, written widely acclaimed books, and been a featured player on the television news circuit for his expertise and articulate analysis.
+Exclusively represented by Leading Authorities speakers bureau, he addresses politics, foreign policy, elections, and the American-Israel relationship.